-- In tutor time the Form Tutor will review behaviour and rewards and discuss any issues with tutees. - o Tutors are expected to monitor behaviour and rewards each week.
-Tutor monitoring is confirming: - the planner is neatly kept and free from graffiti - homework is recorded - comments made in the planner are responded to appropriately - rewards and sanctions are being given and recorded.
+- o In tutor time the Form Tutor will review behaviour and rewards and discuss any issues with tutees.

+- o Tutors are expected to monitor behaviour and rewards each week.

+- o Tutors will typically award up to five House Points per week for the following:

+- Punctuality

+- Attendance

+- Uniform

+- Equipment

+- No warnings